 The DSDs are a nebulous topic for many.
 The key to navigating this topic is having the right understanding.
 If DSDs are a problem for you, this podcast is exactly what you need.
 I discuss mechanisms, pathophysiology, and classic exam presentations of these disorders.

 UTIs show up on essentially every USMLE exam.
 This podcast addresses pretty much everything you need to know about them for these tests.
 As a pro-tip, also consider listening to the urinalysis podcast (Ep 287).

-In this episode, I continue our comprehensive GI series for the USMLEs with a discussion of a host of metabolic GI disorders.
-There are no attached slides.
+In this episode, I continue our rapid review series for the USMLE Step 2CK/3 exams with a discussion of a host of pharmacological/endocrine vignettes that are popular on the exam.